IBM-Cloud/vpc-tutorials/vpc-cockroachdb-mzr/readme.md

 ./delete.sh --template=vpc-cockroachdb-mzr/vpc-cockroachdb-mzr.template.json --config=<your_config_file>.json
 ```

->NOTE
->
-> - If any errors are encountered during the script execution, you can run the script again, it will skip resources already deleted and pick up where it left off.
->
-> - create a log file by adding the `--createLogFile` parameter to the above command.
->
-> - add shell trace and IBMCLOUD_TRACE=true by adding the `--trace`  parameter to the above command.

 ## Reference our tutorials

-- Leverage the following tutorials to build the resources as depicted in the diagram under the [Environment Overview](#environment-overview) section.
+- You can also build the resources using the IBM Cloud UI or CLI.
+Reference the following tutorials for examples/steps to manually build the resources you would need:

     - [Private and public subnets in a Virtual Private Cloud](https://cloud.ibm.com/docs/tutorials?topic=solution-tutorials-vpc-public-app-private-backend)

     - [Deploy isolated workloads across multiple locations and zones](https://cloud.ibm.com/docs/tutorials?topic=solution-tutorials-vpc-multi-region)